Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 April 2026 21.45.01 UTC
+- WIB: Sabtu, 4 April 2026 22.42.29 UTC
-- WITA: Sabtu, 4 April 2026 22.45.01 UTC
+- WITA: Sabtu, 4 April 2026 23.42.29 UTC
-- WIT: Sabtu, 4 April 2026 23.45.01 UTC
+- WIT: Minggu, 5 April 2026 00.42.29 UTC

 Kutipan Inspiratif:
-"It's not the size of the dog in the fight, but the size of the fight in the dog."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: motivational
+Kategori: friendship